paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

 ## Protocol

-Block authoring for Parachains currently works in the following way:
+Collation generation for Parachains currently works in the following way:

 1. A new relay chain block is imported.
 2. The collation generation subsystem checks if the core associated to